SreeniEzio/Contact-Book/README.md

 Go into the Contact-Book folder and open command prompt(Windows) or Terminal(Linux/MACOS) in that location.
 For windows press Shift + Right-Click and "open command window here".

-Execute the following commands (requires python and pip): pip install requirements.txt python main.py
+# Execute the following commands (requires python and pip):
+pip install -r requirements.txt python main.py